glipR (Jackson)

 Hiya I'm glipR / Jackson Goerner!

-I currently tutor at Monash University, and am working on a few projects.
+I currently tutor at Monash University, and also working at AfterPay as a Data Engineer

-I speak English, Python, GDScript, and on occasion C++ and JavaScript.
+I speak English, Python, Javascript, and on I'm practicing C#, GLSL, and Kotlin.

 My main interests are in mathematics, computer science, and education, and I naturally tend to find intersection between the three.